nicglazkov/BrakeBeddingApp/README.md

 # Brake Bedding App

-An Android app to help safely and effectively bed in new brake pads and rotors.
-This app guides you through the brake bedding procedure with real-time speed monitoring, countdown timers, and visual/audio cues.
+An Android app to help effectively bed in new brake pads and rotors.
+This app guides you through the brake bedding procedure with real-time speed monitoring, countdown timers, and visual cues.

 ## Features